mesonbuild/meson/docs/markdown/Gnome-module.md

   bundle depending on previous options
 * `install_header`: (*Added 0.46.0*) if true, install the header file

-If gdbus-codegen version is greater than 2.55.2 it will return at most three targets, one for the souce code, one for the header and another one for the files generated with docbook.
-Otherwise, it returns an opaque object containing the source files.
-Add it to a top level target's source list.
+Starting *0.46.0*, this function returns a list of at least two custom targets (in order): one for the source code and one for the header.
+The list will contain a third custom target for the generated docbook files if that keyword argument is passed.

+Earlier versions return a single custom target representing all the outputs.
+Generally, you should just add this list of targets to a top level target's source list.

 Example: